Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Sibongi1227/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?

+Modularity specifies the division of software into separate modules that are differently named and addressed and are integrated later on to obtain the completely functional software.

+Modularity can improve maintainability by separating different functions in a software system into different units - modules - it becomes possible to change or correct a flaw in a module without affecting the other parts of the system.
+One can work on one module without affecting the others, and debugging and maintenance become simplified and easy.
+Modularity can improve scalability by allowing additional modules that can be added to enable more features or expand on existing features and functions. https://www.javatpoint.com/software-engineering-software-design-principles

 Testing in Software Engineering:

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?